 Zen Luminaries: Bill Porter (aka Red Pine) joins Jon Joseph Roshi in meditation and conversation on the topics of Heart Sutra, his translation work, and life in Zen.
 Jordan McConnell sings the Heart Sutra.
 As recorded December 20, 2021.

-Join us for a lively conversation on the great Heart Sutra, with Jon Joseph Roshi and special guest Bill Porter, also known as Red Pine.
+A lively conversation on the great Heart Sutra with Jon Joseph Roshi and special guest Bill Porter, also known as Red Pine.

 form is emptiness, emptiness is form;